To infinity and beyond

-I explained that while it is not uncommon for many karate students to think that physical motion and mental thought are two separate things, this is not true.
+I explained that while it is not uncommon for many karate students to think that physical motion, and mental thought are two separate things, this is not true.
 One of the best examples of the concept can be found in the Japanese art of Kyudo, or archery.
-In Kyudo, "the way of the bow", students are taught that they must first "see" their arrow hitting the target in their mind before they ever release their arrow.
-It is because of this belief that their mind and the arrow must remain connected that students of Kyudo never take their eyes off of the arrow.
-Instead they remain mentally focused on the arrow all the way to the target, as if "willing" the arrow to its ultimate objective.
+In Kyudo, known as the way of the bow, students are taught that they must first "see" their arrow hitting the target in their mind before they ever release their arrow.
+It is because of this belief that their mind, and the arrow must remain connected, which is why the students of Kyudo never take their eyes off of the arrow.
+Instead they remain mentally focused on the arrow all the way to the target.
+As if "willing" the arrow to its ultimate objective.
 In this way when the arrow does strike the target it still remains a part of the archer, even though they are now separated by a very great distance.

 As hard as this concept may be for this high ranking kyu belt to accept, it is nevertheless a very important one for them to try, and grasp.
 Because in traditional karate the idea that physical motion, and mental thought are inseparable is not a new one.
 Nor is the belief that the unseen energy generated by a powerful punch will ultimately bridge the gap that between where the fist has stopped, and the intended target.
 This is the concept of a "continuing mind".

 Lastly, I said to the student, keep practicing, train hard, but above all else always keep an open mind.

 Remember: "Just because you can not see something, that does not prove that it does not exist".